 A training program that incorporates the items outlined above will go far in educating and retaining your Millennial workforce.
 Know the 10 Millennial personality traits that you can’t ignore and apply these practices to your training programs and transform your organization into a place where millennial workers thrive!
 If you deliver lessons in a way that resonates with how they learn – you just might find they’re not “unretainable” after all!

 If you have a Millennial workforce, let us know!
-What practices have you found to be most successful?
+We’d love to understand what practices have you found to be most successful?